nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 4. New AI models get worse (Wikipedia not updated)
 5. Feedback loop wipes out communities

-**Shout out:** CDSC work on ecology of online communities (Mako, Nate, Jeremy, Aaron, Sohyeon, and maybe current students I'll chat with after!)
+**Shout out:** CDSC work on ecology of online communities (started listing names but didn't want to miss anyone!)

 See also Tipping Points for Content Ecosystems ([link](https://dataleverage.substack.com/p/tipping-points-for-content-ecosystems))